Consider a Donation to Change a Life – easy as ABC…

 You may use your credit card to donate right now.
 Our PayPal account allows you to make your gift using a PayPal account or a major credit card.

 Donations by Check

-Literacy Volunteers of Greater Augusta is entering our fifth decade of providing free, confidential, one-on-one tutoring services to adults in Southern Kennebec and Northern Lincoln Counties.
+Literacy Volunteers of Kennebec is entering our fifth decade of providing free, confidential, one-on-one tutoring services to adults in all of Kennebec County.
 Thank you for allowing us to be a part of your community on behalf of all of our learners, volunteers, and our Board of Directors.

-Literacy Volunteers of Greater Augusta is a 501(c)3 charitable organization.
+Literacy Volunteers of Kennebec is a 501(c)3 charitable organization.
 You may deduct charitable contributions of money or property if you itemize your deductions (IRS Publication 78).